 I started to prioritize travel in my life.
 I budgeted myself and would only spend money on necessities, saving the rest for my trips.
 I used my weekends to take road trips to nearby cities.
 I used my paid time off in conjunction with holidays to get the most out of my leave.
 I signed up for websites that search flight deals all over the globe.
 I studied travel hacking to get the most out of my travel points.

-This is when my blog Weekend2Wander was born.
-I’ve seen those videos on Facebook and YouTube of the couples who quit their jobs and sell all of their belongings to travel.
+This is when I created my blog, Weekend2Wander.
+I’ve seen those videos on Facebook and YouTube of the couples who quit their jobs and sell all of their belongings to travel the world.
 Hell, that’s what inspired my six month trip.
 In reality, most people can not just up and quit their jobs.
 They have families to care for, responsibilities and obligations to attend.
-Others (myself not included) don’t want to leave home for an extended period of time but still want to travel.
+Others (myself not included) do not like to leave home for an extended period of time but still want to travel.
 I’m here to show you it’s possible.
 Weekend2Wander will be a source of inspiration and knowledge for the weekend wanderer.

 Life isn’t meant to be spent at work to pay bills and then die.
 Life is meant to be lived, to be experienced.
 It’s a journey, not a destination.
 Be adventurous.